 Kitwe Copperbelt, Zambia Travel Guide

 Nshima, a thick porridge made from maize meal, serves as the undisputed staple food in Zambia.
-It holds central cultural and historical importance, forming the foundation of almost every main meal.
+It holds central cultural and importance in history, forming the basis of almost every main meal.

 The Copperbelt region, with its mining history, has seen impact from various tribal groups across Zambia and neighboring countries, as well as some colonial impact, contributing to a diverse culinary landscape.